rodneyddd/Neural-Network-Development/README.md

 It uses the activations array just created, in conjunction with activation and derivative class functions to update the values of the layerlearndata objects last layer

-##### The next part of the UpdateAllGradients function is call the UpdateGradients function in relation to the outputlayer object
+##### The next part of the UpdateAllGradients function is to call the UpdateGradients function (It's in the layer class) in relation to the outputlayer object

 Where the cost gradients are simply updated via a nodein nodeout nested loop, where the gradients are updated based on the updated layerlearndata object output layer values